 If you have access to a reasonably reliable car, then congratulations!
 A decent car is the biggest asset most Americans own, other than their houses.
-I've seen some people try to raise fast cash by selling their cars, in fact.
+And there are a lot of ways you can make money driving or with your car! in fact, I've seen some people try to raise fast cash by selling their cars.

 But what you might not realize is that there are a lot of other ways to make money using your car.
 If you have a car and don't mind driving it around, then you're well on your way to earning hundreds of dollars on the side every month.

 This has been true for decades — a paper route or a pizza delivery job has always meant using your own wheels — but the app-based gig economy and the Internet generally has vastly expanded the ease of getting paid to drive your own car.
 Without further ado, here are some of the best ways to start making money driving your car today.